navcoin/NavHub/content/_index.md

     btn2Link="/get-involved">}}

     <p>NavCoin is a decentralized cryptocurrency that uses peer-to-peer technology to operate with no central authority or banks; managing transactions and the issuing of NavCoin is carried out collectively by the network.</p>
-    <p>NavCoin is open-source; its design is public, nobody owns or controls NavCoin and everyone can take part.</p>
+    <p>NavCoin is open source; its design is public, nobody owns or controls NavCoin and everyone can take part.</p>

 {{< /home_left_image_section >}}